misternoe/cheatbox/README.md

 - Originally started as a passion project to help all the post-EVO22 hitbox newbies learn their ABCs
 - Then Twitter and Hitbox-Gate happened
 - Got motivated to help cheatbox users "cheat" harder
-- And here we are
+- And here we are, making functional meme controllers

 [Check out the Mpress Stealth Hype Vid on Twitter](https://twitter.com/noe_perez_/status/1565812427530420225)